Using Cisco Defense Orchestrator to Manage FTD Devices

 CDO makes it easy to configure and manage a high availability pair of FTDs.
 You can onboard an existing HA pair or create an HA pair in CDO.
 HA configurations make it possible to maintain a secure network in scenarios where a device might be unavailable, such as during an upgrade period or an unexpected device failure; in failover mode, the standby device is already configured to become active, meaning that even if one of the HA devices becomes unavailable, the other device continues to handle traffic.

 You can upgrade HA FTD pairs in CDO!
-See Upgrade a Firepower Threat Defense High Availability Pair for more information.
+See Upgrade a FTD High Availability Pair for more information.

 A virtual private network (VPN) consists of multiple remote peers transmitting private data securely to one another over an unsecured network, thusly connecting network to network.
 CDO uses tunnels to encapsulate data packets within normal IP packets for forwarding over IP-based networks, using encryption to ensure privacy and authentication to ensure data integrity.
 See Site-to-Site VPN for more information.